 to the university for credit to your student account.

 If your financial aid credits exceed your billed costs, you may request a refund of the credit balance to cover your living and other expenses.
-You can request a refund check from the Student Accounts Office in Shriver Hall, or complete an on-line refund request at http://www.jhu.edu/~studacct.
-Allow at least 70 days to receive your check.
+The Student Accounts Office handles the refund process.

 Students who withdraw during an academic term will receive a tuition refund based on the policy specified in the university catalog.
 The financial aid award will be adjusted based on the actual charges incurred during the semester.